eggry/misalignment/README.md

 ```

 __[Results]__
 The fine-tuned models and the evaluated results are saved in the `results/E3` folder.
-The evaluated ASR and ACC differences relative to the baseline are also output to the console, generally aligning with the (Llama, HS-10) row in TABLE IX and X. Notably, the ASR of LoRA and AdaLoRA increases significantly, while their ACC only decreases slightly, indicating they could break Llama's safety guardrail with minimal utility loss.
+The evaluated ASR and ACC differences relative to the baseline are also output to the console, generally aligning with the (Llama, HS-10) row in Table VII and XVI.
+Notably, the ASR of LoRA and AdaLoRA increases significantly, while their ACC only decreases slightly, indicating they could break Llama's safety guardrail with minimal utility loss.

 ### Experiment (E4)
 __[2 human-minutes, 5 GPU-minutes]__